Next.js Localization Free

 Copy link

 Storing a locale in a domain name is another way to keep your Next.js project aware of which language the current visitor prefers.
 While this approach is usually more tricky and expensive (you should own proper TLDs), it is believed to bring some SEO benefits and has a better brand impact.
+This method improves Next.js localization and can streamline Next.js translation efforts for a better user experience.

 Below is your next.config.js config template.